 Signs that infidelity therapy will work

 However, couples who have fully committed to the process find that their marriages are stronger and more trustworthy than before.
-Here are the signs that show infidelity therapy can work for you.
+Here are the signs that indicate coping with infidelity is possible.

 1. The affair is over

 One way to determine whether a couple has a chance of staying together after an affair is to ensure the affair is really over.
 The former cheating spouse has ended the affair and has cut off all communication with the other person.

-2. The former cheating spouse accepts the healing process
+2. The former cheating partner shows remorse

 This spouse is fully aware of the rough road ahead and that the betrayed spouse needs to go through a demanding grieving process that may seem unfair at times.

 4. Partners used to display mutual respect

-This disrespect is one of the reasons affairs are so hard to get over.
+This disrespect is one of the reasons that marital affairs are so hard to get over.
 Not only was the spouse deceived and cheated on, but the worth as a human and as a partner were taken advantage of.

 5. There is genuine forgiveness

 Relationships are hard, period.
-One of the biggest factors that will determine whether infidelity therapy will really work is if the betrayed spouse is genuinely able to forgive their partner.
+One of the biggest factors that will determine whether infidelity therapy will work is if the betrayed spouse is genuinely able to forgive their partner.

 6. The couple is taking positive steps

 The offending spouse is ready to take positive steps forward and apply the direction being given to better themselves as a partner.
 Trust exercises are being followed.

-A willing attitude also means that the couple is putting forth earnest effort to date one another once again.
+A willing attitude also means that the couple is putting forth an earnest effort to date one another once again.
 This means rediscovering each other in a new romantic relationship and letting themselves become open and vulnerable to one another.

 7. Accepting responsibility

-This may include not speaking up when they felt unhappy, not listening to their partner, being cold or unaffectionate, flirting with other people, causing distrust, and of course for the affair.
+This may include not speaking up when they felt unhappy, not listening to their partner, being cold or unaffectionate, flirting with other people, causing distrust, and of course, for the affair.